Henrik Bachmann

 Multiple zeta values (多重ゼータ値)

-Introduction to Algebra V (代数学概論V), Nagoya University, Spring 2025
+Introduction to Algebra V (代数学概論V) / Algebra I (代数学I), Nagoya University, Spring 2025

 Content

 Multiple zeta values are real numbers appearing in several areas of mathematics and theoretical physics.
 These numbers are natural generalizations of special values of the Riemann zeta function.
 They have been studied at least since Euler, who found many of their algebraic properties.
 Having been seemingly forgotten for more than 200 years, multiple zeta values were rediscovered by many mathematicians and theoretical physicists since the 1980s in several different contexts (modular forms, mixed Tate motives, quantum groups, moduli spaces of vector bundles, scattering amplitudes, resurgence theory, etc.).
-(See the textbooks/lecture notes [AK], [BF], [W] and [Z])
+See the textbooks/lecture notes [AK], [BF], [W], [Zu] for more and better explanations on some of the topics we will (not) cover in this course.

 The goal of this course is to give an introduction to the theory of multiple zeta values, their variants and their connection to modular forms as given in [GKZ] and [B2].
 For this, we will cover roughly the following topics